mmahbub/BioADAPT-MRC/README.md

 * save the [transform_n2b_factoid.py](https://github.com/dmis-lab/bioasq8b/blob/master/factoid/biocodes/transform_n2b_factoid.py
 ) file in `../BioADAPT-MRC/src/`
-* clone the [official evaluation scripts](https://github.com/BioASQ/Evaluation-Measures) in `../BioADAPT-MRC/`
+* clone the repo with [the BioASQ official evaluation tool](https://github.com/BioASQ/Evaluation-Measures) in `../BioADAPT-MRC/`
-* make directories `../BioADAPT-MRC/output/`, `../BioADAPT-MRC/data/` and `../BioADAPT-MRC/model/`
+* make three directories: `../BioADAPT-MRC/output/`, `../BioADAPT-MRC/data/` and `../BioADAPT-MRC/model/`
-* download the golden-enriched test sets from [the official BioASQ-challenge website](http://participants-area.bioasq.org/datasets/) in `../BioADAPT-MRC/data/`
+* download the golden-enriched test sets from [the official BioASQ-challenge website](http://participants-area.bioasq.org/datasets/) and save to `../BioADAPT-MRC/data/`
 * download the pre-processed test sets from the Google drive and save to `../BioADAPT-MRC/data/`
 * download the models from the Google drive and save to `../BioADAPT-MRC/model/`
 * For evaluating the baseline model, set `trained_model_name = 'model_baseline.pt'` in the `../src/configs.py` file.